Best & Worst Ford Transit Connect Years

 Now, about those “Neutral Years” – they’re the vanilla ice cream of the Transit Connect world.
 Not bad, not amazing, just… there.
 They kept the lights on without any fireworks or major facepalms.

-Ready to dive into the nitty-gritty of the best and worst years?
+Ready to plunge into the precise details of the best and worst years?

 Best & Worst Years for Ford Transit Connect 1st Generation (2010-2013)